ander-vieira/expressServerBase/README.md

 ## License

-This work is provided under the MIT license, whose terms are as specified in the included LICENSE file.
+This work is provided under the MIT license, the terms of which are as specified in the included LICENSE file.